puppetlabs/design-system/packages/react-components/source/react/library/input/Input.md

 #### Trailing icon

-Optional trailing icons are meant to be interactive and used to manipulate the content of an input.
-For example, show/hide password.
-Note: while this example is not currently set up to be interactive and the password reveal example is not an available component.
+Optional trailing icons are meant to be interactive and used to manipulate the content of an input, for example a show/hide password control.
+(Note: This example is not currently set up to be interactive.)

 ```jsx
 const exampleStyle = { marginBottom: 10 };